-Running for 10 days each November, F.A.W.C! gathers the east coast region’s finest producers and purveyors into an event-laden feast of indulgence for an expanding audience of hungry locals and visitors (40 per cent out-of-towners).
+In winter and summer, the F.A.W.C!
+Food and Wine Classic gathers this bountiful east coast region’s finest producers and purveyors into event-laden feasts of indulgence for an ever-expanding audience of hungry locals and discerning international visitors.

 A long-time favourite New Zealand beach holiday destination, Hawke’s Bay’s other visitor attractions include spectacular coastal scenery and a world-renowned collection of Art Deco era architecture.

-The world-renowned Art Deco cities of Napier and Hastings host many festival events in restaurants, cafés and special pop-up venues such as the Art Deco Masonic Hotel and Marine Parade Domain.
+The fine Art Deco cities of Napier and Hastings serve up many festival events in restaurants, cafés and pop-up settings such as the Art Deco Masonic Hotel and Marine Parade Domain.

 The picturesque countryside surrounding them is liberally sprinkled with atmospheric venues including notable wineries and the region’s historic agricultural show grounds – home to one of New Zealand’s finest farmers’ markets.
-Vineyard lunches, olive grove tours and garden parties are just a few ways to enjoy the festival al fresco in spectacular settings.
+Cosy vineyard lunches, olive grove tours and garden parties are just a few ways to enjoy the festival in spectacular settings.

 Such delectable largesse blends perfectly with a sunny climate to make Hawke’s Bay one of New Zealand’s great food and wine destinations, at any time of year.

 A wine tour can take in any of around 30 tasting rooms and more than a dozen cellar door restaurants.
-In between are country cafés, artisan food factories, fruit stalls and family-friendly attractions, all easily reached from the visitor hubs of Napier and Hastings.
+In between are country cafés, artisan food factories, fruit stalls and family-friendly attractions, all easily reached from the main visitor hubs.

 - F.A.W.C! – Hawke’s Bay’s ‘Food and Wine Classic’ – is a twice-yearly wine and food festival held in November and June.